orsonteodoro/oiledmachine-overlay/README.md

 TODO (NOT COMMITED):

+Big binary only package will have storage space checks.
+Alice2, Alice3, xilinx-ise-webpack, and modelsim will be updated.

 *dev-embedded/xilinx-ise-webpack - Ebuilds that help installing it on Gentoo systems.
 It is fetch restricted so you need to register to download it.
 Xilinx ISE is and IDE used to program FPGAs in VHDL for example.
+This is almost done.

+*dev-embedded/diligent-adept2-runtime - Ebuilds that help install it on Gentoo systems.

+*diligent-plugin-xilinx - Ebuilds that help install it on Gentoo systems.
+It requires dev-embedded/xilinx-ise-webpack and dev-embedded/diligent-adept2-runtime.
+The ebuilds will automatically check for dependencies.

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.